peterk87/nf-flu/README.md

 ## Introduction

-**nf-flu** is a [Nextflow][] bioinformatics analysis pipeline for assembly and H/N subtyping of Influenza A and B viruses from Illumina or Nanopore sequencing data.
+**nf-flu** is a [Nextflow][] bioinformatics analysis pipeline for assembly and analysis of Influenza A and B viruses from Illumina or Nanopore sequencing data or previously assembled FASTA sequences.
 Since Influenza has a segmented genome consisting of 8 gene segments, the pipeline will automatically select the top matching reference sequence from NCBI for each gene segment based on [IRMA][] assembly and nucleotide [BLAST][] against all Influenza sequences from NCBI.
 Users can also provide their own reference sequences to include in the top reference sequence selection process.
 After reference sequence selection, the pipeline performs read mapping to each reference sequence, variant calling and depth-masked consensus sequence generation.